California Trust Deed Investments; How to Invest in First Trust Deed Loans:

-returns.
-Far more than the so-called “interest” that the banks
+To get better returns.
+Far more than the so-called “interest” that

-The extra return you get from investing in trust deeds,
+banks hope you'll accept.
+The extra return you get from investing

 Why Read This?

-of investment losses by putting good precautions into practice.
+MONEY.
+You may reduce the chances of investment losses by putting

 - Property (Collateral) / Appraisal